-Extension of the healthcare afforded to officer
+Extension of the healthcare afforded to officer ranks to enlisted ranks.

-As part of Estimates 2024, a $\leq 21$ million increase over 2023 funding was agreed by Government.
-This equates to a budget in 2024 of $\leq 1.23$ billion.
-The total capital allocation in 2024 is $\leq 176$ million, ensuring that capital investment to be spent on Defence Forces communications systems, military transport aircraft and vehicles, force protection equipment, etc. remains at record levels.
+As part of Estimates 2024, a €21 million increase over 2023 funding was agreed by Government.
+This equates to a budget in 2024 of €1.23 billion.
+The total capital allocation in 2024 is €176 million, ensuring that capital investment to be spent on Defence Forces communications systems, military transport aircraft and vehicles, force protection equipment, etc. remains at record levels.